iopipe/iopipe-java/PROFILER.md

 ## Timing

-### AbsoluteTime (ns)
+ * _AbsoluteTime (ns)_

-The time the snapshot was created.
+   * The time the snapshot was created.

-### RelativeTime (ns)
+ * _RelativeTime (ns)_

-The time since the start of execution the snapshot was created.
+   * The time since the start of execution the snapshot was created.

-### StartTime (utc ms)
+ * _StartTime (utc ms)_

-The number of milliseconds since the UNIX Epoch when the virtual machine was created.
+   * The number of milliseconds since the UNIX Epoch when the virtual machine was created.

-### UpTime (ms)
+ * _UpTime (ms)_

-The number of milliseconds the virtual machine has been online for.
+   * The number of milliseconds the virtual machine has been online for.

 ## Class Loading

-This contains class loading statistics.

-## CurrentLoadedClasses (classes)
+This contains class loading statistics, for all counts the lower the number the better.
+Higher numbers are indicative of more classes being loaded which slows down initial execution time.
+Reducing the number of classes loaded will reduce the time it takes for coldstarts to execute.

+ * _CurrentLoadedClasses (classes)_
+   * **LOWER IS BETTER**
-The current number of loaded classes, the higher this number the more classes are currently loaded.
+   * The current number of loaded classes, the higher this number the more classes are currently loaded.
 Classes may require loading, initializing, and compilation which can increase cold start times.
 It is recommended to keep this value lower.

-## TotalLoadedClasses (classes)
+ * _TotalLoadedClasses (classes)_
+   * **LOWER IS BETTER**

-The number number of classes which were loaded in the virtual machine, unlike the current count this also includes classes which were unloaded.
+   * The number number of classes which were loaded in the virtual machine, unlike the current count this also includes classes which were unloaded.

-## TotalUnloadedClasses (classes)
+ * _TotalUnloadedClasses (classes)_
+   * **LOWER IS BETTER**

-The number of classes which have been unloaded since they were not required to be used at all.
+   * The number of classes which have been unloaded since they were not required to be used at all.

+## Garbage Collection

+These represent garbage collection counts and may vary across virtual machines.
+Generally for garbage collectors, they will require time to cleanup objects and additionally this means that if the garbage collector is running that there is not enough memory available, it likely has been exhausted.
+Since there are various garbage collectors there are different groups of them.

+ * _Copy_ ^
+   * **STOP THE WORLD**
+   * Single threaded garbage collector which copies objects from the Eden to the survivor spaces.
+ * _MarkSweepCompact_ ^
+   * **STOP THE WORLD**
+   * Single threaded garbage collector which goes through all objects to find objects with no strong references to them.
+ * _PS Scavenge_
+   * **STOP THE WORLD**
+   * Similar to _Copy_ except that multiple threads are used instead.
+ * _PS MarkSweep_
+   * **STOP THE WORLD**
+   * Parallel mark and sweep which goes through all objects to find objects with no strong references to them.

+ * _GC.?.Count (collections)_
+   * **LOWER IS BETTER**
+   * The number of times this garbage collector has been ran.
+ * _GC.PS MarkSweep.Time (ms)_
+   * **LOWER IS BETTER**
+   * The amount of time the garbage collector spent cleaning up garbage

+^ As of this writing Amazon uses the serial garbage collectors (_Copy_ and _MarkSweepCompact_).

+Regardless of which garbage collector is used, circular references between objects should be avoided where possible.
+If a circular reference is to be used then `Reference` should be used such as `WeakReference` (garbage collected as soon as nothing points to it) or `SoftReference` (kept as a cache but is garbage collected when not enough memory is available).